 Single ingredient: salmon

-Promotes digestive and oral health
+Promote digestive and oral health

-Free from artificial colors, flavors, and preservatives
+Free from grains, artificial colors, flavors, and preservatives

 Top five ingredients: water, tuna, chicken, natural and artificial flavors, tapioca starch

-Wet, sauce like, cat treats
+Wet, sauce-like cat treats

 Contains vitamins, minerals, and prebiotics